-Figure 12-10 Security Service
+Figure 12-11 Security Service

 - 2. Check the checkbox of Enable Telnet to enable the remote login by the telnet, and uncheck the checkbox to disable the telnet. - 3.
-Check the checkbox of Enable SSH to enable the data communication security, and uncheck the checkbox to disable the SSH.
+Check the checkbox of Enable SSH to enable the data communication security, and uncheck the checkbox to disable the SSH. - 4.
+Check the checkbox of Enable Illegal Login Lock, and then the device will be locked if you input the incorrect user name or password for 5 continuous times.